Lain-1385/Leetcode-solution/README.md

 ## 542 dp medium O(mn)
 brush tiles twice.
 First, compute distance towards left and up.
 Second, compute distance towards right and down.

+## 973 array medium O(nlogk)
+logic is simple, we can use heap to make code more clear.

+## 3 hash medium O(n)
+use dict, add char and index into dict, when char is already in dict(meet repeated char), compute the index subtraction. return the max subtraction.

+## 102 BT medium O(n)
+queue implement BFS, record each node's level. when level updates, the res_array should add a new subarray. when level remains unchanged, only the last subarray in res updates.